 The quickest way to do this is with a dog toenail clipper.
 Sometimes the piece is barely hanging on and they can be pulled off (quickly) with your hand.

 The injured nail needs to be gently washed off.
-Warm water to remove any debris lodged between the nail and the toe or leg.
+Use warm water to remove any debris lodged between the nail and the toe or leg.

-If there is active bleeding, wait on washing.
+If there is active bleeding, wait before washing.
 Apply gentle firm pressure with a clean cloth to the area.
 A firm grasp around the entire foot works best if the dog will allow it.
 While you're applying pressure, speak to your dog in a calm, soothing voice.
 If you have a second person helping, they may be able to provide a distraction.

-In severe or repeated injury cases, especially for the dewclaw, your vet may recommend removal of the toe.
+In severe or repeated injury cases, your vet may recommend removal of the toe.

 Sometimes a toenail injury happens without any known trauma or reason.
 A veterinary examination is important to rule out other possible causes, such as an infection or tumor in the area, weakening the toenail and causing secondary breakage.